jameskimmel/network-stuff/Why NAT isn't about security and how IPv6 is superior in every single way.md

 - The security nightmare UPNP: No longer needed, since we don't do NAT

-Since not all software is ready for a changing prefix, all none shite ISPs will give you a static prefix.
+Since not all software is ready for a changing prefix, all none shite ISPs will give at least at least a /56 static prefix.